top of page

 3. Titterstone Clee Hill

-Titterstone Clee is such a gem!
+At no. 3 of The BEST Walks in the Shropshire Hills, Titterstone Clee is such a gem!
 Rising to 533m, it is the third highest Shropshire hill.
 It is formed of Dhustone, a carboniferous dark dolerite rock that was used in the construction of the docks of Cardiff.
 You can drive to the main viewpoint which has free parking postcode: SY8 3NY following the track up Dhustone Road.
 From here the walk is accessible for those less able or with younger children.
 If you fancy a bit of a hike to the top, park in Cleehill itself which has a free car park just off the A4117 nearest postcode: SY8 3NA.

 The hill itself has both working and disused quarries.
 Many of the disused quarry buildings have been covered in beautiful graffiti art and it’s great fun to explore them all to see what you can find.
 It is also host to several radar domes and towers which look like giant golf balls and give the area a surreal and ethereal feel.
 The largest of the domes is part of the National Air Traffic Services radar network which monitors aircraft over a 100 mile radius.
 The smaller of the 2 domes is a Met Office radar station.